Who We Are

 Phone: 020 7693 5197

-Paul Morgan was called to the Bar by Lincoln’s Inn in 1975 and took silk in 1992.
+Sir Paul Morgan was called to the Bar by Lincoln’s Inn in 1975 and took Silk in 1992.
 He specialised in property law.
 He was appointed a High Court Judge in 2007 and was assigned to the Chancery Division.
 He retired as a judge in September 2021 and now practises as an arbitrator and mediator from Wilberforce Chambers.
-He was appointed a member of the KC Appointments Panel with effect from January 2023.
+He was a member of the KC Appointments Panel in 2023 and 2024.

-He was elected as a bencher in 2001 and in the past he has served as Chair of the Estates Committee and as a member of the Finance and General Purposes Committee and the Pre-Call Committee.
-He is now Chair of the Audit and Risk Committee and a member of the Planning and Development Group, the Chapel Committee and the Equality, Diversity and Inclusion Committee.
+Paul was elected as a Bencher in 2001 and is the current Chair of the Planning and Development group.
+He has also served as Chair of the Inn’s Estates Committee and Audit and Risk Committee, and as a member of the Finance and General Purposes Committee, the Pre-Call Committee and the Equality, Diversity and Inclusion Committee.

-Keeper of the Walks - Elspeth Talbot Rice KC
+Keeper of the Library - Elspeth Talbot Rice KC

 Contact